 Can sunscreen make a difference at my age?

 Zinc oxide, an ingredient that blocks sun rays, has been used for centuries as protection against the sun.
 Hard core mountain climbers have used this product for years.
-According to the Skin Cancer Foundation, an Australian dermatologist, Norman Paul, was the first to connect sun exposure with skin cancer in a book published in 1918.
+An Australian dermatologist, Norman Paul, was the first to connect sun exposure with skin cancer in a book published in 1918.
 His findings were largely ignored until a decade later when scientists learned definitively that UVB rays caused cancer.
 In 1946, Swiss chemist Franz Greiter introduced what may have been the first effective modern sunscreen.

-If you are of BLUE HARE age, it’s likely you wore little sun protection as a child.
+If you are 60 or older, it’s likely you wore little sun protection as a child.
 As a young adult, you may have used suntan lotion when striving for an après vacation glow.
 But you probably only became aware of sunscreen much later—in the late 1970s or early 1980s.

 If the link between sun exposure and skin cancer was discovered in 1928, why did it take so long for the practice of using sun protection to be widely accepted?
 One possible explanation is that popular culture is often at odds with scientific evidence.